UPPS 05.07.02 - Parking and Transportation

 Persons may appeal parking tickets to Parking Services or to a ticket appeals committee.
 Either Parking Services or the appeals committee may cancel or reduce fines if enforcement action was not in accordance with university regulations or if extenuating circumstances warrant such action.
 Student appeals are heard by the Student Government Supreme Court.
 Faculty and staff appeals are heard by a faculty and staff committee.

 PROCEDURES FOR SHUTTLE SERVICE

-The Bobcat Shuttle is a bus service operated for all Texas State students, faculty and staff.
+* The Bobcat Shuttle is a bus service operated for all Texas State students, faculty, staff, and the general public.
 The system is designed to help alleviate parking and traffic congestion on campus.
-The system transports students, faculty, and staff from the remote parking areas and concentrated student population areas in the city of San Marcos to the central campus, as well as provides a means of cross-campus travel and travel to various locations in the City of San Marcos.
+The system transports students, faculty, staff, and the general public from the remote parking areas and concentrated student population areas in the City of San Marcos to the central campus, as well as provides a means of cross-campus travel and travel to various locations in the City of San Marcos.

 Authority of the Board of Regents

 The Board of Regents is authorized to charge each student enrolled at Texas State a fee to finance bus service for students attending the university (Texas Education Code, Title 3, Subtitle A, Chapter 54, Subchapter E, Sec.
 54.511).